ejmr/save-github-issues/README.markdown

 # Usage

-The program accepts the following arguments:
+The program accepts the following arguments, with the short version shown first followed by the longer version:

-1. `--user`: **Required.** This is the user whose owns the repositories you want issues from.
+1. `-u, --user`: **Required.** This is the user whose owns the repositories you want issues from.

-2. `--repo`: This names the repository whose issues you want to save.
+2. `-r, --repo`: This names the repository whose issues you want to save.
 This option may appear multiple times.  *It is optional.* If you do not provide any `--repo` option then the program will download the issues for every repository the user owns.

 An example: